dazess/IERG4210/README.md

 ### Default seeded accounts

-If these users do not already exist, they are created automatically during DB init:
+If these users do not already exist, they are created automatically during DB seed:

 - Admin: `admin@example.com` / `AdminPass!123`
 - Normal user: `user@example.com` / `UserPass!123`